Cliff Harris (cornerback)

-Cliff Jamaal Harris (born December 12, 1990) is an American football cornerback who is currently a free agent.
-He was signed by the Philadelphia Eagles as an undrafted free agent in 2012.
-He played college football for the University of Oregon, and received All-American honors as a kick returner.
+Cliff Jamaal Harris (born December 12, 1990) is an American former college football player who was a cornerback for the Oregon Ducks.
+He was named a consensus All-American as a kick returner in 2010.
+He was signed by the Philadelphia Eagles of the National Football League (NFL) as an undrafted free agent in 2012.

 Early years

 Harris attended Edison High School in Fresno, California, where he was a teammate of T. J. McDonald.
 Regarded as a four-star recruit by Rivals.com, Harris was listed as the #7 cornerback prospect in the class of 2009.

 College career

 Harris attended the University of Oregon, and played for coach Chip Kelly's Oregon Ducks football team from 2009 to 2011.
 Through the conclusion of the 2010 regular season, he had 33 solo tackles and five interceptions while also leading the nation with four punt return touchdowns and 20 passes defended.
 Harris was indefinitely suspended from playing after being pulled over in a car by Oregon State Police for traveling 118 miles per hour on Interstate 5 with a suspended license.
 He had been cited for the same pair of offenses in the recent past on multiple occasions.
 The trooper could also smell marijuana in the vehicle.
 When he asked who may currently be in possession of the drug, Harris memorably replied "We smoked it all", though at one point he also implied that someone else in the car, a cousin, was the only person using it.
 Harris was not charged with reckless driving as the trooper felt the car was under control.
 Following the indefinite suspension, Harris was dismissed from the Oregon football team December 5, 2011, after a series of traffic-related offenses and a reported citation for possession of marijuana.